Chapter 1.16

 (d) Adult Puyallup Tribal member protected persons are entitled to general welfare assistance payments in the same amount as provided to all Tribal member adults.
 Any payments provided to an adult protected person’s approved legal guardian applicant shall be for the adult protected person’s benefit.
 Only one payment will be provided to one approved applicant.
 The Puyallup Tribal Court has exclusive jurisdiction to hear all general welfare assistance matters regarding protected persons under applicable Tribal law.

-(e) In the case of an eligible Tribal member whom the Tribe knows to be incarcerated in a penal institution, the Tribe shall, before it sends a general welfare assistance payment to the individual, mail to him or her a notice that s/he may choose:
+(e) In the case of an eligible Tribal member whom the Tribe verifies is incarcerated in a penal institution, the Tribe shall mail to him or her a form notifying Tribal member that s/he may choose one of the following:

 (1) To receive the payment at the same time payments are issued to all Tribal members to the facility where the Tribal member is located, or centralized location where applicable based on correctional facility policy;

-The Tribe shall not send the per capita payment to the individual until s/he has returned the notice indicating his/her choice.
+If the Tribal member does not have an active direct deposit account at the time that the Tribe has verified s/he is incarcerated, the Tribe shall not send the general welfare payment to the individual until s/he has returned the form indicating his/her choice.
 If an individual chooses not to receive the payment until after s/he is released from incarceration, the Tribe shall retain the funds and upon the individual’s release shall provide the funds to the individual after receipt of proof of release from incarceration and valid identification.
+The Tribe shall not be responsible for updating Tribal member’s delegation information or Tribal member requested direct deposit of funds, unless or until Tribal member has submitted signed form, prior to processing of current payments; and such funds will not be considered unlawfully issued as described under PTC 1.16.180(c)(2).

 (f) Each general welfare assistance payment shall be sent by United States mail to the eligible Tribal member at the address that the Tribal member has provided in writing to the Tribe.
 In the case of a check that is returned by the Postal Service undelivered, the Tribe will release the check to the Tribal member upon presentation of picture identification deemed adequate by the Tribe, after s/he has provided the Enrollment Department with his/her current mailing address, and after s/he has executed a written acknowledgement that s/he has received the payment.